ozovalihasan/private_events/README.md

 - Refactored the “upcoming” and “past” methods into simple scopes.
 - Added navigation links.

+### Tests

+- Added tests for model and features of the app
+- 'rspec', 'capybara' and 'shoulda-matchers' gems are used for tests

 ## Built With

 - Ruby on rails